-3 A Precautions
+3 A Precautions A

 - Observe the appropriate electrical safety codes and regulations.
-Consult with National Electrical Code, and/or other nationally or locally recognized procedures relevant to your location. - When measuring flammable, explosive or toxic gasses; vent the sample outlet to a safe and appropriate location. - When measuring high pressure samples (do not exceed 150 psia or optional 500 psia); be sure that the system is depressurized before connecting or disconnecting the sample tubing. - When connecting gas with pressure greater than 50 psia while the sensor is in desiccant store, make sure that the pressure is applied gradually (refer to section 5.5).
-Hold on to the actuator while purging, as not to allow it to rapidly move out and hit its internal stop and cause damage to the instrument. - Corrosives such as Ammonia, HCl and Chlorine should be avoided; H2S and SO2 can be present if the moisture content is below 10 PPMv. - Avoid extreme temperatures, pressures and mechanical vibration, refer to specifications. - Do not disassemble the analyzer. - Do not force the actuator knob; there is only approximately 3/4" of travel. - Do not use with contaminants and liquids, refer to section 5.2 for sample conditioning. - Avoid exposing the sensor to ambient air as it may slowdown your next measurement. - The handheld analyzer Model PPMa is weatherproof and can be left in the rain, however the inlet and outlet ports must be protected from ingress; this is normally accomplished by the interconnecting tubing.
+Consult with National Electrical Code, and/or other nationally or locally recognized procedures relevant to your location. - When measuring flammable, explosive or toxic gasses; vent the sample outlet to a safe and appropriate location. - When measuring high pressure samples (do not exceed 150 psia or optional 500 psia); be sure that the system is depressurized before connecting or disconnecting the sample tubing. - Corrosives such as Ammonia, HCl and Chlorine should be avoided; H2S and SO2 can be present if the moisture content is below 10 PPMv. - Avoid extreme temperatures, pressures and mechanical vibration, refer to specifications. - Do not disassemble the analyzer. - Do not use with contaminants and liquids, refer to section 5.2 for sample conditioning. - The handheld analyzer is weatherproof and can be left in the rain, however the inlet and outlet ports must be protected from ingress.
 Do not leave the analyzer exposed to rain or other contamination sources while the inlet or outlet ports are unprotected.
-When performing a measurement at atmospheric pressure, the outlet port is sufficiently protected from rain by the provided exhaust pigtail if there is at least 1 LPM (2 SCFH) of flow.
+When performing a measurement at atmospheric pressure, the outlet port is sufficiently protected from rain if there is at least 1 LPM (2 SCFH) of flow.
 Be sure to have the USB connector protective cap secured in order to meet the weatherproof specifications.
-The Model PPBa is not weatherproof and cannot be left out in the rain.